ivmai/bdwgc/README.md

   9. `GC_register_finalizer(object, proc, data, 0, 0)` and friends - Allow for
   registration of finalization code.
 User supplied finalization code (`(*proc)(object, data)`) is invoked after object becomes unreachable.
-  For more sophisticated uses, and for finalization ordering issues, see gc.h.
+  For more sophisticated uses, and for finalization ordering issues, see `gc.h`.

 The global variable `GC_free_space_divisor` may be adjusted up from it default value of 3 to use less space and more collection time, or down for